How to Read a file into string, vector, and line by line Rust example

 The above works if the test.txt file is in the current directory.

-If the file is not found, It throws the below error thread ‘main’ and panicked at ‘Unable to read file: Os { code: 2, kind: NotFound, message: “The system cannot find the file specified.” }’, test.rs:4:46
+thread ‘main’ and panicked at ‘Unable to read file: Os { code: 2, kind: NotFound, message: “The system cannot find the file specified.” }’, test.rs:4:46

-Rust File read content into a Vector
+Rust: Read File Content into a Vector

-This example read the file content to Vec<U8> using the read function from the fs module.
-Here is an example program
+This example reads the file content into a Vec<u8> using the read function from the fs module:

 use std::fs;